Mandurah line: Rolling stock

-The main rolling stock used on the Mandurah line are Transperth B-series and C-series trains, with A-series trains sometimes used.
-The A-series trains entered service between 1991 and 1999, have a maximum speed of 110 km/h, and consist of two cars which are usually joined to form four-car trains.
+The main rolling stock used on the Mandurah line are Transperth B-series and C-series trains, with occasional use of A-series trains.
+The A-series trains entered service between 1991 and 1999, have a maximum speed of 110 km/h, and consist of two cars that are usually joined to form four-car trains.
 Each car has two doors on each side.
-The B-series trains entered service between 2004 and 2019, have a maximum speed of 130 km/h, and consist of three cars which are usually joined to form six-car trains.
+The B-series trains entered service between 2004 and 2019, have a maximum speed of 130 km/h, and consist of three cars that are usually joined to form six-car trains.
 Each car has two doors per side.
 The C-series trains have been entering service since 2024, have a maximum speed of 130 km/h, and consist of six cars with three doors on the side of each car.

-In May 2002, the government signed a contract with EDI Rail and Bombardier Transportation for the construction of Nowergup depot at the northern end of the Joondalup line and the delivery and maintenance of thirty-one three car B-series trains to be used on the Joondalup and Mandurah lines.
+In May 2002, the state government signed a contract with EDI Rail and Bombardier Transportation for the construction of Nowergup depot at the northern end of the Joondalup line, and the delivery and maintenance of 31 three-car B-series trains to be used on the Joondalup and Mandurah lines.
 Those trains were all delivered by June 2006.
-The government ordered fifteen additional B-series trains in December 2006.
-The first of the additional railcars entered service in June 2009, allowing for some A-series trains to be transferred to other lines.
-In July 2011, a further fifteen B-series trains were ordered.
-This order eventually increased to twenty-two.
-The first of these trains entered service in December 2013.
-By the end of that order, all A-series trains had been transferred to other lines and almost every peak hour train on the Mandurah line was six-cars long.
+The government ordered another 15 B-series trains in December 2006.
+The first of the new railcars entered service in June 2009, allowing for the transfer of some A-series trains to other lines.
+In July 2011, a further 15 B-series trains were ordered; this order was eventually increased to 22.
+The first of these trains entered service in December 2013, and by the end of the order, all A-series trains had been transferred to other lines and almost every peak-hour train on the Mandurah line had six cars.

-In December 2019, the government signed a contract with Alstom for the delivery and maintenance of forty-one C-series trains to replace the A-series trains and provide the rolling stock required for network expansions.
+In December 2019, the state government signed a contract with Alstom for the delivery and maintenance of 41 C-series trains to replace the A-series trains and provide rolling stock for network expansions.
 The C-series trains have three doors on the side of each car, decreasing dwell times.
 The first C-series train entered service on the Mandurah and Joondalup lines on 8 April 2024.
-The C-series trains are planned to only be used on the Yanchep and Mandurah lines initially, with B-series trains transferred to other lines to replace the retiring A-series trains.
+The C-series trains are planned to be initially used only on the Yanchep and Mandurah lines, and the B-series trains transferred to other lines to replace the retiring A-series trains.

-Most trains on the Mandurah line are stored and cleaned at Nowergup depot.
-There is also Mandurah depot, which can store and clean a smaller number of trains.
-Maintenance occurs at Nowergup depot.
-As a result of increasing train frequency, a new depot may be required in the future along the Mandurah line.